WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 96. What is Concurrent Rendering?

 - Concurrent rendering is feature of React that allows the browser to continue rendering the rest of the application while a component is being updated.
 This can improve the user experience by providing smoother animations and reducing the perceived time to load the application.

+## 97. What is the difference between async mode and concurrent mode?

+- Async mode is an experimental feature that allows React to schedule updates and render components asynchronously.
+This can improve the performance of an application by reducing the number of updates that needs to processed at the same time.
+Concurrent mode is a feature that allows React to work in an asychronous way and it's not yet released but it's planned to be in the future.